dplesca/stellar-vanity/README.md

 > the first byte (8 bits) that is encoded contains the type of the string.
 A public key has prefix "G" for example.
 > when converting into base32 the data is consumed 5 bits at a time, so the first 5 bits of the 8 bits version end up being the first character.
 The second character is therefore the remaining 3 bits from the version byte (but they are all 0s), plus the first 2 bits of the actual data.
 2 bits of data give you the characters A through D.

-This vanity address finder will search for the requested string _as soon as it can_, meaning that if your text starts with *GA* it will look for a match right at the start of the address, but if your text starts with *B* it will look for a match starting from the second character of the address and, finally, if your text starts with *Q* it will look for a match starting from the third.
+This vanity address finder will search for the requested string _as soon as it can_, meaning that if your text starts with **GA** it will look for a match right at the start of the address, but if your text starts with **B** it will look for a match starting from the second character of the address and, finally, if your text starts with **Q** it will look for a match starting from the third.

 #### Enough talk, show me results

-Before showing I must note that this a process based on random.
+Before showing results I must note that this a process based on random.
 This means that you can find a 5 character text in a few seconds (that actually happened during testing), but it also means that it can take 12h to find a 6 characters text (also happened during testing).
 Also, searching at start/end might be way more time consuming.
 All examples below are being generated on the $5 Linode VPS.

  - **Simple example**
 ![Imgur](https://i.imgur.com/mcgpfXw.png)